 - Tactics for reaching that audience

 - The sort of content they want to read

-As well as this, you could create gated content – like an infographic or ebook – that goes into greater depth on one of these areas, or that provides insights and actions on something you didn’t get time to discuss on the podcast itself.
+As well as this, you could create gated content – like an infographic, an ebook, or flyer designs – that goes into greater depth on one of these areas, or that provides insights and actions on something you didn’t get time to discuss on the podcast itself.

 Hiring a graphic designer to make the content more attractive is worth the money if you have the resources to spare.

 Tell your listeners about this gated content and where they can find it (preferably in a prominent position on your website).
 Hey presto – you’ve captured a bunch of names and email addresses!